gomorpheus/morpheus-docs/infrastructure/clusters/mvm.rst

 When the lost host returns, the moved VMs will come back to their original host.
 The third VM is associated with this host as well and is in a stopped state until it is manually restarted.

+**Adding an NFS Datastore**

+Existing NFS shares can be used with |morpheus| MVM clusters for virtual machine storage.
+These are added and viewed from the Storage tab of the MVM cluster detail page and, once added and active, become selectable as targets for virtual machine storage.

+..
+NOTE:: Ensure NFS is properly configured to allow all of the MVM hosts to access the shared directory, including permissions to read and write.
+For backup purposes, it's also helpful to give |morpheus| access to NFS.

+Start by navigating to the Storage tab of the MVM cluster detail page.
+Make sure the Data Stores subtab is also selected.
+Here you will see a list of existing datastores with some additional information, such as type, capacity, and status.
+Click :guilabel:`ADD`.
+Enter the NAME for the datastore in |morpheus| and select the TYPE as NFS Pool.
+This will update the available fields to include the additional fields needed to integrate the NFS server.
+Enter the SOURCE HOST which is the hostname or the IP address of the NFS server.
+Finally, enter the SOURCE DIRECTORY which is the directory path of the NFS share.
+Click :guilabel:`SAVE`.

+Once the modal is saved, it will take a few minutes to initialize the new datastore and show a successful online status in |morpheus|.
+Once this initialization process is completed, the datastore can now be used as VM storage for cluster.

+IMAGE

 Image Prep (Windows)
 ^^^^^^^^^^^^^^^^^^^^